 2] Connect to the GoPro’s web server

 Open the web browser and type the IP address 10.5.5.9:8080.
 This works because GoPro runs on a web HTTP server at port 8080.
-Your GoPro app from Android or iOS uses this port to access files from GoPro camera into mobile devices.
+Your GoPro app from Android or iOS uses this port to access files from GoPro camera on mobile devices.
 In this case, you can have files straight to the computer by connecting to the GoPro HTTP server.

 - Now Go to DCIM links, and you can download the file directly.